purplehazech/fluffy-broccoli/README.md

 This project generates a form based on a JSON-Schema definition and then calls a service to act upon the contents of the form.

-This service then congains some calculation routing that result in some content with is then displayed to the user.
+This service then contains some calculation that results in some content which is then displayed to the user.
+The user then has the option to copy the results of the calculations to the clipboard.

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.